Agency: Community Action Program Committee Inc.

 The Director will also serve as the contact and committee representative for national, regional, and community early learning partners.
 Other job-related duties may be assigned.

-Education and Required Qualifications: Bachelor’s degree and experience in supervision of staff, fiscal management, and administration is required.
+Education and Required Qualifications: Bachelor Degree required in relevant human services, or early childhood education and experience in supervision of staff, fiscal management, and administration is required.
 An Advanced Degree in Early Childhood Education and Management is preferred.

 - Responsible and accountable for the monitoring and compliance of the Department of Children and Families regulations to include licensing.